 Enjoy perfectly seared, smoky, mahi mahi paired beautifully with creamy, herb-seasoned mashed cauliflower.
 Add a green veggie like sauteed green beans or a salad and you have an easy, healthy, amazingly delicious weeknight meal.

 If smokey, slightly cajun flavor isn’t quite your thing, simply substitute regular paprika.

 Blackened mahi (or other firm-fleshed fish or meat) is dredged in a combination of herbs and spices, before being cooked in a hot pan (traditionally cast iron).
 The result is pieces of meat or fish with a deep brown to black crust around the outside.

+Mashed cauliflower makes the perfect mahi mahi side dish.
 To start, boil or steam the cauliflower until it’s soft.
 Once it is finished, remove the cauliflower from the water.

-Add garlic, olive oil and a little bit of the water (start with a tablespoon or 2 and add more if necessary) to the food processor and blend until smooth.
+Add garlic, olive oil, and a little bit of water (start with a tablespoon or 2 and add more if necessary) to the food processor and blend until smooth.
 Do the same if you’re using an immersion blender.
 Once it’s smooth, mix in the freshly chopped herbs and add sea salt and ground black pepper to taste.

 how do you make blackened mahi mahi?

 First, pat the mahi dry with a towel.
 Season the filets with the spice mix liberally, pressing into the sides of the fish.

 how to blacken mahi mahi in a pan

 When it’s time to cook the mahi, it’s important to get the pan to the right temperature.
 To do that, place a pan on the stove and heat at a medium to medium high temperature.
 Don’t go too high, too fast or the heat will not be even.